mit-ll-responsible-ai/responsible-ai-toolbox/docs/_sources/how_to/hydraddp.rst.txt

    GPU available: True, used: True
    ...

-Lastly, the Hydra working directory will contain these two items
+Lastly, the Hydra working directory will contain these two items:

 - The Hydra directory, ``.hydra``, storing the YAML configuration files
 - The file, ``zen_launch.log``, storing any logging outputs from the run